usaid-cs/yesterday-i-learned/random.md

 1. A "bump stock"... uses a gun's recoil to pull the trigger (with the distance between the action and the stock), making it effectively automatic.
 1. Directors for *Girls* finally found HBO's tolerance for (basically pornography on TV) when [they refused to air Adam Driver's ejaculation in fear of losing their licence](https://www.cinemablend.com/television/1620020/the-major-sex-scene-even-hbo-wasnt-comfortable-with).
 1. A water ingress protection rating of 8 is not necessarily better than a 6 in real life (me irl).
 6 provides resistance against powerful water jets, but 8 is an immersion test whose maximum pressure may be lower than the jet's.
 Some things have IP66 and IP68 separately certified.
-1. Thor's lastname is really Odinson, and his shield does not break Captain America's shield thingy.
+1. Thor's lastname is really Odinson, and his hammer does not break Captain America's shield thingy.
 This was used in the Age of Ultron for a scattered thunderbolt.
 1. [OPEC](https://en.wikipedia.org/wiki/OPEC) is a "textbook example of a cartel that cooperates to reduce market competition, but ... protected by ... international law".
 1. Glover's musical stage name, Childish Gambino, came from the Wu-Tang Clan's name generator.
 1. Burger King's Twitter "followers per tweet" index (80.6) is 10x higher than that of McDonald's (8.1), and 4x higher than that of Wendy's (20.6).
 Higher is better, unless they are bots.
 Personal research.